 A mild dish soap can be substituted for the vinegar in this solution.
 You can also mix them all together to create an even more potent cleanser.
 As always, the ratio of water to cleaning agent will determine how concentrated and effective the cleaner is.
 In all cases, the water used should be warm-to-hot, and the mix should be changed frequently to keep it clean.

-If you have a stubborn stain that is deeply set-in, then use a concentrated version cleaning solution along with a hand brush to apply extra pressure to the floor.
-You can clean vigorously, but you want to make sure that you don’t press so hard that the bristles of the brush scar the floor.
+If you have a stubborn stain that is deeply set-in, use a concentrated cleaning solution along with a hand brush to apply extra pressure to the floor.
+You can clean vigorously, but make sure that you don’t press so hard that the bristles of the brush scar the floor.

 Rubber Flooring Water Concerns

 Unlike some flooring materials, rubber is not affected by moisture during cleaning and mopping.
-When done, just allow the floor to air dry to a lovely streak-free finish.
+When done, just allow the floor to air dry to a naturally streak-free finish.

-Be aware that if your rubber flooring is installed over a plywood subfloor, then allowing standing water to sit on the seams between tiles can allow moisture to leak down, over time causing the subfloor wood to mold or rot.
-This can be prevented if, during installation, you install a vapor barrier underlayment.
+Be aware that if your rubber flooring is installed over a plywood subfloor, any standing water on the seams between the tiles could leak, and over time the moisture could cause the subfloor wood to mold or rot.
+This can be prevented with a vapor barrier underlayment put in during installation.

 Buffing Rubber Floors

 A rubber floor conditioner can be applied to the surface of the floor, either with a cloth by hand, or using a professional grade buffing machine.
 If you are using a machine, make sure that it operates at less than 350 revolutions-per-minute, or you risk damaging the floor.
 Periodic conditioning will help to restore the lustrous shine that your rubber floor had when it was first installed.

 An inexpensive alternative to this is to mix one cup of fabric softener into a gallon of water and mop it on the floor.
 Done on a regular basis, this should help to restore some of the original glow.